 We’ve turned this classic party game into a learning experience!

 Objects around the house that may help provide clues for your vocabulary word.

-An adult or older sibling thinks of a word that can be acted out without saying anything, then whispers it to the person whose turn it is to act out the word.
+An adult or older sibling thinks of a word that can be acted out and then whispers it to the person whose turn it is.
 That person then acts out the word while family members try to guess.

 Examples of Rich Vocabulary & Acting Clues: